raghavian/raghavian.github.io/_pages/about.md

 Obtaining structures from scattering data for nanomolecules turns out to be an expensive and difficult task.
 This ongoing collaboration with [Prof. Kirsten Jensen’s group](https://chem.ku.dk/ansatte/alle/?pure=en/persons/540779) we are explorting generating valid nanomolecular structures from x-ray scattering data using deep generative models with [promising early results](https://raghavian.github.io/publication/2020-07-characterisingAtomicStrucs).

 * **Behavioural analysis of narwhals**:
 Echolocation used by narwhals can reveal their behaviour.
-In this collaboration with [Prof. Susanne Ditlevsen's group](http://web.math.ku.dk/~susanne/), we are using machine learning methods to decode the echolation data and understand the animal behaviour.
+In this collaboration with [Prof. Susanne Ditlevsen's group](http://web.math.ku.dk/~susanne/), we are using machine learning methods to characterise the [foraging behaviour of narwhals from accelerometer data](https://arxiv.org/abs/2101.01992).

 Completed projects
 ---